monumentsoftware/cson/README.md

 }
 ```

-Comments are optional and must be enabled when loading a json file.
+Comments are disabled by default and must be enabled when loading a json file that contains any.

 Internally, comments are represented as JSON entities.
-The can be accessed and used like other entities.
+They can be accessed like other entities.
 When writing JSON files, comments are only written if pretty printing is active.